petersilva/drobo-utils/README.rst

 **Status: Abandonware, here as memorabilia/archive.
 This package is written for obsolete libraries (qt4) in an obsolete language (python2.)
+Ubuntu 20.04, for example, no longer supports python3.
-It will not work on a current Linux distribution. you have been warned.**
+This package is likely  not to work on any current Linux distribution.
+If you feel like showing the package some love, feel free.
+I will help you if I can.**

 -----------
 Drobo-Utils